bahige/newsAppReactNative/README.md

 2. **The Sources Tab** : It shows a list of the available sources of the news outlets.
 Clicking on the **VIEW** button, takes us to the list of headlines published by this news outlet and similarly clicking on a headline on this list takes us to the detailed article about this headline.

 3. **The History Tab**: It displays the list of headlines that the user visited.
 If a headline is visited more than once, the headline will be displayed once according to the date it was last visited and won't be displayed twice.
-Clicking on a headlineon this list takes us to the detailed article about this headline.
+Clicking on a headline on this list takes us to the detailed article about this headline.

 ## Hierarchy of the App Components